bcbio/bcbio-nextgen/README.md

 Install the modules listed in requirements:

-        (yum or apt-get) install rabbitmq-server
         pip install logbook amqplib pyyaml
         cd bcbb/nextgen && python setup.py install

-And setup rabbitmq accordingly once it is running by:
+Copy the YAML & ini files in config and adjust them to match your environment.
+It is also a good idea to set your $PATH pointing to any third-party binaries you are using.

+#### RabbitMQ messaging server

+Communication between the sequencing machine and the analysis machine running Galaxy is managed using RabbitMQ messaging.
+This allows complete separation between all of the machines.
+The RabbitMQ server can run anywhere; an easy solution is to install it on the Galaxy analysis server:

+        (yum or apt-get) install rabbitmq-server

+Setup rabbitmq for passing Galaxy messages:

-        rabbitmqctl add_user galaxy <password>
+        rabbitmqctl add_user <username> <password>
         rabbitmqctl add_vhost galaxy_messaging_engine
-        rabbitmqctl set_permissions -p galaxy_messaging_engine galaxy ".*" ".*" ".*"
+        rabbitmqctl set_permissions -p galaxy_messaging_engine <username> ".*" ".*" ".*"

-The following are just convenience links to operate the scripts more easily:

-        mv bcbb opt/bcbb
-        ln -sf bcbb/nextgen nextgen
-        mkdir ~/config && cp bcbb/nextgen/config/. ~/config
-        mkdir ~/transfer && touch ~/transfer/transferred.db

-Now, you may adjust the YAML & ini files in ~/config now to your environment.
-It is also a good idea to set your $PATH pointing to any third-party binaries you are using.
+Then adjust the `[galaxy_amqp]` section of your `universe_wsgi.ini` Galaxy configuration file.
+An example configuration is available in the config directory; you'll need to specifically change these three
+values:

+        [galaxy_amqp]
+        host = <host you installed the RabbitMQ server on>
+        userid = <username>
+        password = <password>

 #### ssh keys